Skip to content

 CPWG (Coplanar Waveguide with Ground)

-A trace flanked by coplanar ground pours on the same layer, plus a ground plane below.
-CPWG uses elliptic integrals for the impedance calculation and offers excellent high-frequency performance because the return current stays close to the signal.
+A trace with ground pours on either side on the same layer, plus a ground plane below.
+The math involves elliptic integrals—nothing you'd want to solve by hand—but CPWG gives you excellent high-frequency performance because the return current stays right next to the signal.
+Minimal via transitions, tight field confinement, very predictable impedance.

 Material Selection